LdDl/gocv-blob/README.md

 ## Installation

-First of all you need OpenCV to be install on your operation system.
+First of all you need OpenCV to be installed on your operation system.
 Also you need [GoCV](https://github.com/hybridgroup/gocv) package to be installed too.
 Please see ref. here https://github.com/hybridgroup/gocv#how-to-install

 Then you are good to go with:
 ```go